MCLifeLeader/CS364/Final Document/CS364_SRS_Document.md

 ### 2.2.1 - User Interface

-### 2.2.1.1 - The application shall be mobile aware and responsive in its design.
+#### 2.2.1.1 - The application shall be mobile aware and responsive in its design.

-### 2.2.1.2 - The applicaiton shall have a rich web page design available through a full web browser.
+#### 2.2.1.2 - The application shall have a rich web page design available through a full web browser.

 ### 2.2.2 - Security Features